bastiantowers/online-editor/README.md

 Clone the repo.

-Run ´npm install´ to get all dependencies.
+Run `npm install` to get all dependencies.

-Run ´gulp serve´ to see it in action and test that everything is in right place.
+Run `gulp serve` to see it in action and test that everything is in right place.

 ### How to setup the development environment

-You can run ´gulp serve´ to start a server at localhost:9000.
+You can run `gulp serve` to start a server at localhost:9000.
 It also watch for changes and reloads the browsers automatically.

 ## Contributors